stroucki/venti-streamchunk/README.md

 confident that more uncommon features such as ACLs and extended attributes, and common uses such as boot blocks are supported.

+The venti tools are based on using fixed size blocking, so adding a byte to the beginning of a file will essentially fail to exploit any similarity between the two versions.
+Similarly, any third party archive tools are unlikely to produce output that meets the requirements to obtain optimal space efficiency.

-The venti tools all presuppose that data is sent in full fixed block increments, but internally venti stores, by default, blocks stripped of any trailing NULs.
+While the venti tools all presuppose that data is sent in full fixed block increments, internally venti stores, by default, blocks stripped of any trailing NULs.
 Venti calls this "zero truncation".

 It is possible to send individual blocks to venti, of variable sizes up to a maximum of 57 KB (due to odd internal formatting to try to save a few bytes).

-The venti tools are based on using fixed size blocking, so adding a byte to the beginning of a file will essentially fail to exploit any similarity between the two versions.
-Similarly, any third party archive tools are unlikely to produce output that meets the requirements to obtain optimal space efficiency.

 ## Introduction of CloudFS